Lightroom has become more and more powerful with every version released. You can check out our complete guide to Adobe Lightroom here.

 ‘Mixologies’ and Tutorials

-These videos serve as a guide, from installation and getting started to the basics of using the presets and the brushes.
+These videos serve as a guide, from installation and starting out to the basics of using the presets and the brushes.
 The “mixologies” teach you how to combine different presets and different brushes to achieve your advanced effects.

-This extra step is what distinguishes the product from the other presets and Photoshop actions I’ve been sent in the past.
+This extra step is what distinguishes the product from the other presets and Photoshop actions I tried out in the past.

-The brushes that Lightroom provide you are pretty good, but the ones that you get with these presets are fine tuned, and more useful.
+The brushes that Lightroom provides you with are pretty good, but the ones that you get with these presets are fine tuned, and more useful.
 Here’s some of my favourite brushes: